Articles on NLP Techniques & Methods

 There have been exceptions - among them:

-- Since the early 80's Scout Cloud Lee has been running outdoor- and activity-based NLP experiences on her ranch in Oklahoma.
+- Since the early 80's Scout Cloud Lee has been running outdoor- and activity-based NLP experiences in Oklahoma.

 - Some outdoor activity centres in the UK have been using NLP alongside their other activities.